Peijie Hu, Class of 2019

 Office Phone: Pending

-B.S. – University of Central Florida (UCF)
+B.S. – University of Central Florida (United States)

 Biography – Jose was born in Esteli, Nicaragua.
 He moved to the United States of America in 2014 and eventually decided to pursue a major in chemistry at the University of Central Florida located in Orlando, Florida in 2019.
 Under the mentorship of Dr. Richard G. Blair, he investigated the heterogeneous catalytic properties of a boron-rich material (Al1-xB2) in the upcycling of greenhouse gases (CH4 and CO2) into hydrocarbons, such as propene and benzene.
 A summary of the work he was involved in can be found in an honor thesis he published during the senior year of his undergraduate career.
 His current project in the Searles group involves the synthesis of new supports for molecular precursors so that both species may synergistically work to tackle environmental problems, such as the rising CO2 levels.
 In his free time, he enjoys playing video games, learning Japanese, watching cartoons, gardening, exercising, conversing with God, playing the drums, and hanging out with his family and friends.